Nicolelam8891/newsreader/newsreader/README.md

 🌱As a user, I can navigate the search bar and type in related articles I am interested in and click the submit button and have related article cards populate on the home page.
 <br></br>
 ⚡Acceptance criteria: There will be user error handling for the from.
 There will be a search bar on the home page.
 There will not be a home button on the home page.
 There will be a header that is displayed.
 The article cards that populate will have a headline, image, description and date.
+Once the user clicks on the search button, the input will clear so that the user doesn’t have to manually delete what they had just typed.

 <br></br>
 🌱As a user, I can click the news article card and a single article page will populate.
 <br></br>